Original Publication Date: 12/30/2011

 Impact of procedure: Performing the following procedure should not have a negative impact on your system.

-Note: For other syslog options, use the help /sys syslog command from the tmsh shell.
+Note: For other syslog options, use the help /sys syslog command from the tmsh utility.